 Each year Saint Thomas awards “The Rev. Thomas L. Crum Scholarship” for higher education, based upon an applicant’s financial need and past participation in church activities.

 Stewardship is the response to God for the blessings in our life by pledging to support the work of God’s church.
 In the Episcopal Church all funds for the support of the local ministry are gathered from the local collections.
-Each fall we conduct a stewardship program to seek pledges, but individuals may make a pledge at any time during the year by clicking the DONATE button on the home page or by contacting Lynn at the church office at 508-824-9595, or email the Church Treasurer at MVS31@comcast.net.
+Each fall we conduct a stewardship program to seek pledges, but individuals may make a pledge at any time during the year by clicking the DONATE button at the top of the page or by contacting Lynn at the church office at 508-824-9595, or email the Church Treasurer at MVS31@comcast.net.

 Come join us at the 10:00 service and stay for some food, fun, a chance to welcome everyone back from a restful summer, and to meet new friends.
 Highlights include: Hamburgers & Hot Dogs, Slip-n-Slide, Sunday School Registration, and the chance to meet new friends.
 Homecoming takes place the Sunday after Labor Day in September.